 What Automation Actually Means for the Modern Workforce

-Traditional automation refers to mechanical systems designed to perform fixed, physical tasks.
+Traditional automation refers to mechanical systems built to perform fixed, physical tasks.
 Think assembly-line robots that weld car frames, conveyor systems in warehouses, or CNC machines that cut metal to precise specifications.
 These systems replaced physical labor in specific, predictable tasks, but they could not read a contract, interpret a medical image, or answer a customer’s complaint.

 The Difference Between Automation and AI-Driven Automation